The short version:

 As a student of the human condition, I like to play with symbolism and metaphor dealing with core issues related to being human.
 Readers will find insights into the ongoing search for the ultimate meaning of existence tucked into my stories.
 I so love when readers say they’ve found something.
 Believing we are all on the same journey, I hope they strike a personal chord when discovered.
 I’d like people to feel my stories were written just for them, for that’s the truth.
 These hidden insights are my gift to my readers.

 People who know me say they can hear me speak when they read my stories.
 I was recently asked where my story style comes from.
 I’ve been asked this question several times before, and the first time I struggled to find an answer that didn’t sound ridiculous.
 You see, I didn’t know I had a style but I’ve always been an observant detail person with an active imagination and a healthy sense of wonder.
 The only way to answer this is to say it comes from life, from listening, from everywhere.

 As a reader, I love real details.
 As far as I’m concerned, real information just makes a story better.
 As a writer, I especially love to dabble in that tantalizing area that lies between fact and fancy.
 Writing stories around factual information allows the author a better chance at suspending disbelief and make the implausible plausible.

-When not writing, I gather with friends for drumming, poetry, energy work (Reiki) and great discussions.
-You’ll also find me tirelessly dogged by my furry companions.
-Like right now…
+When not writing, I gather with friends for drumming, poetry, Reiki, and great discussions.